 The second half of motivation is the ability to keep going even though you do not feel that same thrill as in the beginning.
 Maybe circumstances have changed, and your old goal is no longer a priority.
-You may have skipped a day or two and a return to the path seems too difficult.
-You might have screwed up somewhere and now you’re discouraged.
+You may have skipped a day or two, and return to the path seems too difficult.
+You might have screwed up somewhere, and now you’re discouraged.

 If you manage to wake up and continue, you will come to your goal.
 But if you give up, you won’t.
-It’s your choice – achieve the goal or give up.
-Down below there are tips that will help you to not give up and finish what you started.
+It’s your choice – reach the target or give up.
+Down below there are tips that will help you not to give up and finish what you started.

 If you have committed publicly, either through a blog, your friends or family, be accountable to the people.
-Commit that you will report to them daily and stick to it.
+Determine that you will report to them daily and stick to it.

 Thinking about how much something difficult problem is most people.
 Getting up early sounds so hard!
 Just thinking about it makes them tired and sleepy.
 But instead of thinking about how hard it is, think about the benefits.
 Instead of thinking about whether you have enough strength to get up early tomorrow, think about how you will finish early and have more free time.

 Think about the reasons that sucked the excitement out of you, and then consider why you were excited in the first place.
 Could you repeat that?
 What led you to go to the goal?
 Why were you passionate about it?
 Try to build up again, redirect and recharge the batteries.